clayheaton/doctor_rogue/README.md

 (http://www.quartertothree.com/game-talk/showthread.php?72745-Help-me-design-and-make-a-roguelike!&p=3379264&viewfull=1#post3379264) and the github wiki [here]
 (https://github.com/ccheaton/doctor_rogue/wiki/Editing-resources).

+If you are interested in contributing to this project, or would like to know more, please feel free to contact the project owner.
+We would love your support!

 Additional things to know:

 * The Xcode project is in the `Doctor Rogue` directory.